 High Diastolic Blood Pressure Treatment

 Debunking another myths about high blood pressure is at one time doctors only treated high diastolic blood pressure.
 But now both diastolic and systolic blood pressure figure in the decision on how to lower blood pressure.

-And if treatments were only based on the diastolic blood pressure readings very few people over the age of fifty would receive treatment.
+If treatments were only based on the diastolic blood pressure readings very few people over the age of fifty would receive treatment.

 Though at the same time lowering diastolic blood pressure in the elderly is dangerous and can cause brain attacks.